Bruce-WangGF/MSFFDN/README.md

 ### Train MSF$^2$DN

-Train our MSF$^2$DN, before this, you should input the right path in the corresponding files, especially in the dataloader.py, and then run the following command:
+Train our MSF$^2$DN, before this, you should input the right path in the corresponding files.
+In the dataloader.py, you should configure the right name of picture and then run the following command:

 ```
 python train.py